aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 authentication that is supported by a number of login providers.
 Amazon Cognito supports linking of identities with
 OpenID Connect providers that are configured through [AWS Identity and Access Management](http://aws.amazon.com/iam/).

-You can use an identity provider that supports [Security Assertion Markup Language 2.0 (SAML 2.0)](https://docs.aws.amazon.com/cognito/latest/developerguide/saml-identity-provider.html) to provide a simple
+An identity provider that supports [Security Assertion Markup Language 2.0 (SAML 2.0)](https://docs.aws.amazon.com/cognito/latest/developerguide/saml-identity-provider.html) can be used to provide a simple
-onboarding flow for your users.
-Your SAML-supporting identity provider specifies the IAM roles that can be assumed by
+onboarding flow for users.
+The SAML-supporting identity provider specifies the IAM roles that can be assumed by users
-your users so that different users can be granted different sets of permissions.
+so that different users can be granted different sets of permissions.
+Associating an OpenId Connect or Saml provider
-Associating an OpenId Connect or Saml provider with an identity pool:
+with an identity pool:

 ```ts
 const openIdConnectProvider = new iam.OpenIdConnectProvider(this, 'my-openid-connect-provider', ...);